Twin Shocks – Everything You Need to Know

 Generally speaking, twin set-ups are extremely effective in situations where roads are uneven.
+The fact they bolt directly between the frame and swingarm make them robust and easier to troubleshoot.
 Read on to find out more about their benefits, and what to do when they start to wear out.

 Why Do Motorcycles Need Spring Shockers?

 Simply speaking, these are large hydraulic shock absorbers with internal coil springs.
-They allow the front wheel to react to imperfections in the road whilst isolating the rest of the motorcycle from that motion.
+They allow the wheels to react to imperfections in the road whilst isolating the rest of the motorcycle from that motion.